Supporting imagery

 CPU

 Sega decided on a fully-fledged Zilog Z80 CPU running at ~3.58 MHz.
-A popular choice by other machines like the ZX Spectrum and the Amstrad CPC.
+A popular choice by computer manufacturers like the Spectrum, Amstrad or Tandy.

 The motherboard picture at the start of the article shows an NEC D780C-1 CPU, that’s just SEGA second-sourcing the chip to different manufacturers, other revisions even included the chip manufactured by Zilog.
 But for this article, it doesn’t matter who fabricated the CPU, as the internal features remain the same.